xml-director/xmldirector.twitter/docs/source/README.rst

 Usage
 -----

-First you need to register your own App as Twitter developer on https://twitter.com/developer.
+First you need to register your own App as Twitter developer. on https://apps.twitter.com/.
 Your application must be configured for full twitter access.
 The application key and application secret must be configured globally inside your Plone site setup -> XML Director Twitter setting.